bydiab/NightWatch/README.md

-# FCC Course Seat Alert
+# Course Seat Alert

-Emails you when a seat opens up in an FCC course.
+Emails you when a seat opens up.
 Runs on GitHub Actions every 5 minutes for free — no server needed.

 ## How it works